 A time of land transition also offers farmers the opportunity to transform the practices on that land to be more climate-friendly, protecting water quality and improving soil health, if they are matched with the tools and resources needed to adopt.
 Additionally, New York State provides robust public funding to support regenerative agricultural practices – making now an important time to act.

 With initial funding in place, AFT is primed to make a big impact by:

-- Helping to provide farmland access to 5-10 new farm operations in New York, with the goal of ensuring that at least half of those supported are from historically underserved populations.
+- Helping to provide farmland access to 5-10 new farm operations in New York, and supporting historically underserved communities, including BIPOC, LGBTQ+ and women farmers.

 - Protecting up to 1,000 acres of farmland in New York state.

 - Committing to not only securing the land, but supporting farmers in bringing a bounty of regenerative agricultural practices to life.

 To learn more about the Farmland Access Fund and how to contribute to the success and growth of the project, contact Karisa Centanni, Senior Philanthropy Officer, at firstname.lastname@example.org.

 Visit upstatecurious.com/farmland to make your contribution and support the Fund.

 ABOUT UPSTATE CURIOUS: